Exposure therapy for driving anxiety is a waste of time because it doesn’t work.

 The idea of exposure therapy is to put yourself in a situation that scares you so you become used to it.

 There is one big problem with this: it doesn’t work!

-Blindly pushing through a problem often ends up leaving you feeling worse as failure compounds your belief that you can’t do it.
+Blindly pushing through a problem often leaves you feeling worse as failure after failure compounds your belief that you can’t do it.

 Even if you think it did work there is often an unexpected consequence to exposure therapy explained further down this page.

 Exposure therapy has different names.
 Some call it a fear ladder where you slowly climb the ladder of fear.
 The technical name for exposure therapy is Systematic desensitisation which means you’re using a systematic approach to slowly take the sting out of a situation.

 Call it what you like, it’s still the same thing and doesn’t work.

 Let’s look at why exposure therapy fails.